gregwchase/nih-chest-xray/README.md

 ## Background
 In October 2017, the National Institute of Health open sourced 112,000+ images of chest chest x-rays.
-The datasets was opened in order to allow clinicians to make better diagnostic decisions for patients.
+Now known as ChestXray14, this dataset was opened in order to allow clinicians to make better diagnostic decisions for patients with various lung diseases.

 # Dataset